|Nutritional Guidelines (per serving)|

 - 3/4 cup water

 Heat the sesame oil in a large wok over medium-high heat.
 Add the garlic, and cook for 2 minutes, stirring the garlic often so that it does not burn.
-Add the chicken, and cook for 6-7 minutes or until the chicken is no longer pink, also stirring often over the high heat.
+Add the chicken, and cook for 6 to 7 minutes or until the chicken is no longer pink, also stirring often over the high heat.
 Remove the chicken and garlic from the wok, and set aside.

-While the wok is still hot, add the vegetables to the wok, and cook for 5-6 minutes, or until the vegetables are tender-crisp and still bright in color.
+While the wok is still hot, add the vegetables to the wok, and cook for 5 to 6 minutes, or until the vegetables are tender-crisp and still bright in color.
 Meanwhile, mix the remaining ingredients together (water through ground red pepper) in a separate dish, and set the liquid mixture aside.

 Return the chicken to the wok, and pour the sauce mixture into the wok as well.
-Cook an additional 3-4 minutes, gently stirring all ingredients together until the sauce is thickened.
+Cook an additional 3 to 4 minutes, gently stirring all ingredients together until the sauce is thickened.